based2/KB/network/ip_filter.md

 block from any to 77.232.39.226
 # https://threatfox.abuse.ch/browse/malware/unknown/ Hookbot Pegasus
 block from any to 77.232.40.96
+# https://threatfox.abuse.ch/browse/malware/win.tofsee/ nidavellir(.)top muspelheim(.)be vanaheim(.)cn
+block from any to 77.232.41.29
 # Russia https://www.abuseipdb.com/check/
 block from any to 77.232.128.152
 # https://threatfox.abuse.ch/browse/malware/win.havoc/